Moving home can often be a stressful time and setting up gas and electricity for the first time is often something that is overlooked.

 Keep a note of meter readings and the dates on which they were taken, for both your old and new properties, in case you do not agree with your bills.

 If you are feeling helpful, tell the people moving into your old home the name of the gas and electricity supplier to your old property.
 If you can, also provide them with the property's Gas and Electricity Meter Numbers.
-This will help them switch to a cheaper energy deal and prevent them over-paying for their energy when they move in.
+This will help them switch suppliers and prevent them over-paying for their energy when they move in.

 Prepayment meters are typically the most expensive way of getting your gas and electricity, and the choice of tariffs to choose from is still limited.
 Contact the current supplier for advice on having these meters replaced with standard 'credit'-type meters.
 There may be a charge for this.